opendatasoft/ods-documentation/source/creating_content/01_creating_content_page/managing_page_security.rst

 1. Go to Security > Access policy.
 2. Click

-   a. either, the "Public access" button, to let any user access the page, as long as they have access to the portal,
+  - either, the **Public access** button, to let any user access the page, as long as they have access to the portal,
-   b. or, the "Private access" button, to restrict the access to the page to specically defined users and/or groups of users.
+  - or, the **Private access** button, to restrict the access to the page to specically defined users and/or groups of users.

 .. admonition:: Information security in public pages
    :class: important